SaadTahir28/portfolio-blog/data/blog/ludum-dare-41-numbness.md

 I combined **Platformer + FPS**.
 Platformer games like Mario where a 2D character moves left/right, can jump and an action button.
 FPS game is first person shooting where you can see the player’s hands and the camera is on the head.

 Ok so how do I combine it?
 Well, I will map the action button to the mouse.
 You will control the character with **AD** keys from the keyboard.
 It can jump with **SPACEBAR**.
 And you will use the mouse for actions like shooting with a gun.
 The mouse movement will move the crosshair in the game and you can aim for the things in the environment. **LMB** on the mouse will shoot.
+You can see the brainstorming that happened for the game.

 [Here](https://docs.google.com/document/d/16D9Co-OY5_3aRj14urIs9UrAALge0xsu/edit?usp=sharing&ouid=107180224131090961968&rtpof=true&sd=true) you can see the brainstorming that happened for the game.